 There is no shade along the way, so prepare for the hot Adriatic sun.
 However, there are 3-4 cafes along the way for a drink or snack.
 There are 3 different entrances to walk the city walls, but you must walk counterclockwise around the walls.
 Overall, you need about 2 hours to fully experience the 2 km long walk.
 A Sunset Tour is a good idea if you have the time.

 I started from the main entrance at Pile Gate, however, you can also start at St. John’s or St. Lucas’ Fortress.
 This stands out as one of the highlights of all my travel experiences from 105 countries.
 Firstly, I walked by the viewpoint with Fort Lovrijienac across the inlet.
-It’s dubbed “Dubrovnik’s Gibraltar” and is an interesting landmark along the way at 37 m above sea level.
+After walking the wall, I climbed to the top this fort.

 Photo op Tip: Along the wall with the Fort Lovrijenac in the background makes for an awesome photo, as shown in my first photo.